Mohamed-Elwakdy/MD5-Mohamed-Elwakdy-/README.md

 <br>

-#### Here, I will start to use a random forest instead of XGBoost to see if I will get a better results.
+#### Here, I will start to use a random forest instead of XGBoost to see if I will get better results.
 Before using Random Forest, I will Remove all observations contain missing values

-#### For more information about the mse_train, mse_test, mse_train, mse_test, RMSE_Train and RMSE_Test values, plaese see the Jupyter Notebook
+#### For more information about the mse_train, mse_test, mse_train, mse_test, RMSE_Train and RMSE_Test values, please see the Jupyter Notebook

 ```python
 df_data = df.dropna()
 print(df_data)
 ```

-### Split the dataset into training test sets
+### Split the dataset into training and test datasets

 train_set_RF,test_set_RF,train_set_pred,test_set_pred = Split_Training_Test_fun (df_data)